aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## Introduce Server and Client Components

-- App in ikognito seperate window
+- App and code in ikognito seperate window, split screen
-- Split screen
 - Prepare excalidraw and Next.js docs
 - Not really meant for code a long but feel to try as I go
 - Seed db